ryrobotics/l4t-base/README.md

 This would allow us to reduce the build to a single Dockerfile while incurring a small size increase (~100M).

 # Adding container path

 Update the container paths $L4T_CUDA_REGISTRY and $L4T_BASE_REGISTRY as applicable

 # Adding a new release

-Don't forget to do the following:
-- Bump the RELEASE variable
+- Update the RELEASE, TAG, CUDA variables in the Makefile
-- Add the CUDA packages in a directory pointed to by the $RELEASE variable
+- For r32, add the CUDA packages in a directory pointed to by the $RELEASE variable

 # Size Estimates